dfinity/ICRC-1/standards/ICRC-3/README.md

 ## Supported Standards

 An ICRC-3 compatible Ledger MUST expose an endpoint listing all the supported block types via the endpoint `icrc3_supported_block_types`.
-The Ledger MUST return only blocks with `type` set to one of the values returned by this endpoint.
+The Ledger MUST return only blocks with `btype` set to one of the values returned by this endpoint.

 ## [ICRC-1](../ICRC-1/README.md) and [ICRC-2](../ICRC-2/README.md) Block Schema